piccoloaiutante/build/ansible/README.md

 Each host gets at least a label based on os/arch, such as centos6-x64 or freebsd10-x86.
 If the machine has other intended uses, you can add more labels, separated by commas; for instance:

 ```
   test-digitalocean-freebsd10-x64-1 ip=1.2.3.4 labels=foo,bar
 ```

 (important: don't put space between multiple labels or ansible will cry)

 There are also labels that are only used in the release environment, such as `pre-1-release`.

 #### Jump hosts

 If your host is hidden behind a proxy or jump host, create a new group in the meta section and add a jump command similar to [`group_vars/tunnel_rvagg`][2].
 Avoid passing `-J` since it requires a more recent version of ssh.

 [2]: group_vars/tunnel_rvagg

 ### TODO

-Unsorted stuff of things I need to do/think about
+Unsorted stuff of things we need to do/think about

 - [ ] playbook: copy keys and config to release machines
 - [ ] avoid messing with keys on machines that has multiple usage such as jump